St Peter ad Vincula Church, Combe Martin, North Devon

 Their features include square, corner-buttressed designs, and some of these towers soar over 100 feet (30 meters).
 Peter Poyntz Wright (1981) states that the most ornate parapet and pinnacles occur on St Mary Magdalene, Taunton, Somerset, built between 1486 and 1515.

-Combe Church Martin War Memorials
+Combe Martin Parish Church War Memorials

 The Combe Martin War Memorial tablets, symbols of the community’s respect and remembrance, are located on the liturgical south wall in the eastern end of the nave, adjacent to the pulpit.